loschmidt/BenchStab/doc_src/details.md

 where `identifier`, `mutation`, and `chain` (only in case of protein structures – PDB ID or file) params are required, while `ph` + `temperature` are optional.
 Accepted protein inputs are:

 - PDB accession code (e.g., `1CSE`)
   - If a user provides PDB accession code, the application will attempt to also acquire the protein sequence firstly from UniProt, and if that fails, from RCSB.
-This allows the user the option to acquire sequential predictions by providing only the PDB accession code.
+This allows the user to query sequence-based predictors by providing only the PDB accession code.
     - If the sequence does not exist in UniProt, or the adjusted mutation does not match the acquired sequence, the application will raise a warning.
 Since the sequence length and positions sometimes differ between UniProt and RCSB, the application will adjust the mutation position.
 For example, if the mutation `L45G` is provided, but the sequence acquired from UniProt is shorter by 2 amino acids, the application will adjust the mutation to `L43G` before validating.
 Both mutations are kept in the dataset and used based on the predictor\`s input type.
     - If preprocessor fails to acquire the sequence from UniProt, it will attempt to acquire it from RCSB.
 If the provided mutation does not match the sequence acquired from RCSB, the application will raise a warning.
     - If preprocessor fails to acquire the sequence from both UniProt and RCSB, dataset won\`t contain the sequence record.
-This will lead to the failure of all sequential predictors on a given record.
+This will lead to the failure of all sequence-based predictors on a given record.
 - UniProt accession code (e.g., `P05067`)
 - path to a PDB structural file (`.pdb`), for example `./1CSE.pdb`.
   - When needed, the sequence is inferred from the PDB file.
-If the mutated position does not match the sequence, the application will raise a warning and all sequential predictors will automatically fail on this record.
+If the mutated position does not match the sequence, the application will raise a warning, and all sequence-based predictors will automatically fail on this record.
   - BenchStab extracts the sequence from the `seqres` part of the PDB file via BioPython's `SeqIO` module.
 This approach assumes that the sequence indexing in the PDB file starts at `0`.
 If the sequence indexing starts at a different number, the user has to manually adjust the mutation position in the mutation file.
-Otherwise, the application will raise a warning and all sequential predictors will automatically fail on this record.
+Otherwise, the application will raise a warning and all sequence-based predictors will automatically fail on this record.
 - path to a FASTA sequence file (`.fasta`). for example `./1CSE.fasta`.
 - Raw fasta sequence without header (e.g., `TEFGSELKSFPEVVGKTVDQAREYFTLHYPQYNVYFLPEGSPVTLDLRYNRVRVFYNPGTNVVNHVPHVG`)